lorestudios/wiki-lorecraft/docs/documentation/plugins.md

     text="FastAsyncVoxelSniper (FAVS) is a tool that allows more advanced brushes " />
   <CustomFeatureBox
-    iconImg="./../images/lightcleaner.png"
-    title="Light Cleaner"
-    text="Arceon is made by the amazing Arcaniax to help bring more advanced tools to FAWE and FAVS including loft, spike, and more..."
-  />
-  <CustomFeatureBox
-    iconImg="./../images/plotsquared.svg"
-    title="PlotSquared"
-    text="PlotSquared lets us create plot worlds where builders can build in their own areas.Builders can customise their plots with flags to create unique build environments per plot."
-  />
-  <CustomFeatureBox
     iconImg="./../images/arceon.png"
     title="Arceon"
     text="Arceon is made by the amazing Arcaniax to help bring more advanced tools to FAWE and FAVS including loft, spike, and more..."